GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 Follow these instructions to configure NameID in oxTrust:

- - Go to SAML -> 'Configure Custom NameID'
+ - Navigate to `SAML` > `Configure Custom NameID`
 ![name_id](../img/saml/name_id.png)
-   - 'Enabled' `Create NameID`
+   - Check the box for `Enabled`
-   - 'Source Attribute': Attribute value to calculate name Identifier.
+   - Source Attribute: Choose the attribute value to calculate the Name Identifier.
-   - 'Name': Custom attribute name which we created [earlier here.](https://gluu.org/docs/ce/admin-guide/attribute/#custom-attributes)
+   - Name: Choose the previously created [custom attribute](https://gluu.org/docs/ce/admin-guide/attribute/#custom-attributes)
-   - 'NameId Type': Type of name identifier (urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified is deprecated by shibboleth, so not supported)
+   - NameId Type: Choose the type of Name Identifier (Note: `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified` is deprecated)
  - [Restart](../operation/services.md#restart) the `identity` and `idp` services

 !!!
 Note
-    If idp and identity services are on same host (non-cluster mode), then restart may not be required.
+    If IDP and identity services are on the same host (non-cluster mode), then restart may not be required.

 ### Manual Configuration
 It's also possible to configure `NameID` through configuration file / velocity templates.